 How do I know if my dog has a cold?

 The symptoms should be familiar as they are very similar to those experienced with human colds.
-Here are a few signs that your dog may be coming down with a cold:

 - A blocked nose